Vital-Justin Grandin: Death and legacy

 Grandin died in office on 3 June 1902.
+He was succeeded by Bishop Émile-Joseph Legal in the Diocese of St. Albert.

+Grandin's spiritual writings were approved by theologians on 20 November 1935, and the cause for his beatification was formally opened on 24 February 1937, granting him the title of Servant of God.
 He was declared venerable by the Roman Catholic Church in 1966.

-Upon his death, Grandin was succeeded by Bishop Émile-Joseph Legal in the Diocese of St. Albert.

 Many institutions were named for Grandin during the 20th century, including Edmonton-area businesses, schools, and city infrastructure.
 That included public murals painted in homage of him, as late as 1989, which were one of the first items related to Grandin to come under scrutiny in 2011, when an Indigenous working group in Edmonton found the mural glorified residential schooling "and of all the horrors of the cultural genocide that entailed."
-In June 2021, after the discovery of unmarked graves of Indigenous children on the grounds of a former residential school site in Kamloops, British Columbia, Edmonton and St. Albert city officials, as well as private businesses, began removing his name in reaction to a strengthening public condemnation of his role in creating the Indigenous residential school system.
+In June 2021, after the discovery of possible unmarked graves of Indigenous children on the grounds of a former residential school site in Kamloops, British Columbia, Edmonton and St. Albert city officials, as well as private businesses, began removing his name in reaction to a strengthening public condemnation of his role in creating the Indigenous residential school system.
 Similar pushes to remove his name also occurred in other cities, including the Canadian cities of Winnipeg and Calgary, as well as smaller communities like South Indian Lake, Manitoba.